TasneemHaisam/Neural-Network-with-Tanh-Activation/README.md

-# Neural-Network-with-Tanh-Activation
+# Neural Network with Tanh Activation 🧠

-A simple neural network using tanh activation in Python.
+This project is a simple implementation of a Neural Network using the Tanh activation function in Python.

+🚀 Features
+- Neural network from scratch using Python.
+- Activation function: Hyperbolic Tangent (tanh).

+ 📋 Requirements
+- Python
+- NumPy